ghxm/haveyoursay/README.md

 - `--db` or `-d`: Path to the SQLite database file.
 Default is `haveyoursay.db`.
 - `--verbose` or `-v`: Enable verbose output.

-Replace <mode> with one of the following options:
+Replace `<mode>` with one of the following options:

 - `collect`: Collects data from the European Commission Have Your Say website.
 This should be run first.
 Use `--update` to only request data not already in the database and `--wait` to specify seconds to wait in between requests.
 - `download`: Downloads publication and feedback attachments from the collected data.
 Use `--directory` to specify the output directory for the attachments.
 Use `--only` to specify the type(s) of documents to download (default is both publication and feedback attachments).
-Attachments can be further filtered by `--publication-type` and - `--language` to reduce the number of files to download.
+Attachments can be further filtered by `--publication-type` and `--language` to reduce the number of files to download.
 - `dataset`: Creates datasets from the collected data and output them as csv files.
 Use --directory to specify the output directory for the dataset, --attachments to include attachment datasets, --only to specify the type(s) of documents to create datasets for, and --merge to merge all datasets into a single dataset.

 See the help message for more information: